telerik/xaml-docs/controls/radchartview/getting-started/introduction.md

 Although you can easily populate the __RadCartesianChart Series__ directly with DataPoint objects, in most real-life applications, you will populate the series with business data.
 This is why all series types expose an __ItemsSource__ property.
 You can bind that property to a collection of business items.
 And if you use a collection that implements the __INotifyCollectionChanged__ interface, then any changes within the business data will be immediately reflected in the appropriate __RadChartView__ components and vice versa.
 You can find more information in the [Populating with Data]({%slug radchartview-series-databinding%}) section of our documentation.

+## Caching mechanism

+When the chart is loaded it saves the size of most of its elements, as labels and data point visuals to optimize the performance and it uses this cache size.
+In order to update these elements, you need to update the chart's API.
+For example, if you change the axis range, add a new data point, remove/add series, etc. __Example 6__ demonstrates one of the approaches which can be used to update the chart's API.

+#### __[C#] Example 6: Update chart API__
+{{region radchart-introduction_6}}
+	this.myChart.VerticalAxis = null;
+	this.myChart.VerticalAxis = new LinearAxis();
+{{endregion}}

 ## See Also
 * [Overview]({%slug radchartview-overview%})
 * [Series and Axes]({%slug radchartview-series-and-axes%})